YamamotoLabUCSF/CollatedMotifs/README.md

 * Outputs: TFBS comparison in alleles relative to reference sequence(s).

 ## <span style="color:darkturquoise">Requirements</span>
 * **Mac or Linux OS** note that FIMO is not compatible with Windows OS.
-For Windows users interested in running CollatedMotifs we reccomend installation of the **Alleles\_and\_altered\_motifs.ovf** which contains all the requirements within a Linux virtual machine
+For Windows users interested in running CollatedMotifs, we recommend installation of **Alleles\_and\_altered\_motifs.ovf**, which contains all the requirements within a Linux virtual machine
 * Python 3 - instructions for install below
 * Python libraries (numpy, pip, psutil, scipy, setuptools, and wheel) - instructions for install below
 * BLASTN (NCBI)<sup>1</sup>